 At site audits At the central office audit Required actions Minor non- conformities A system breakdown unlikely to result in non-certified product sold as certified.
 A partial lapse or partial breakdown of activities related to one element of the company's management or internal auditing system.
-Send the certification body an effective action plan with corrective actions within 60 days from the closing meeting.
-Your company will not be certified until the non-conformity has been effectively addressed.
+Send the certification body an effective action plan with corrective actions and timeframes to address them.
+Your company will not be certified until the action plan has been sent and agreed by your certification body to be effective.
 Major non- conformities A system breakdown likely to result in non-certified product sold as certified.
 A breakdown of activities related to one element of the company's management or internal auditing system.
-Send the certification body an effective action plan with root cause analysis, corrective actions and an appropriate timeframe to address them, in order for the certification body to close-out the non-conformity within 90 days of the initial audit.
+Send the certification body an effective action plan with root cause analysis, corrective actions and an appropriate timeframe to address them, in order for the certification body to close-out or downgrade the non-conformity within 90 days of the initial audit.
 If this cannot be done, your company will need to have another initial audit.
 Critical non- conformities Non-certified product was found to be sold as certified.
 A complete breakdown of the company's management system so that site conformity with the standard cannot be relied upon.
 Must be corrected before certification can be granted.